Mat Salleh: Etymology

 One etymological story claims the word might have been derived from the colloquial expression "mad sailor".
-The first encounter many Malaysians had with white foreigners were dignified and upper-class colonial officials, leading the Malays to both admire these foreigners and assume all white people behaved as such.
-When warships began to put into Malaysian ports to collect supplies, sailors were given leave to disembark their ships and spend time in port.
+The first encounter many Malays had with white foreigners were dignified and upper-class colonial officials, leading the Malays to both admire these foreigners and assume all white people behaved as such.
+When warships began to put into Malayan ports to collect supplies, sailors were given leave to disembark their ships and spend time in port.
 These were typically working-class men who enjoyed getting drunk and brawling amongst themselves.
 These behaviours shocked the Malays, who swiftly inquired to the colonial officials concerning the puzzling behaviour of the sailors.
 The colonial officials, not wishing the Malay image of them to dissipate, dismissed them as mere "mad sailors".

-Another etymological story claims the term derives from another term which was applied to shipwrecked sailors who became stranded on Malaysian shores.
+Another etymological story claims the term derives from another term which was applied to shipwrecked sailors who became stranded on Malayan shores.
 Upon encountering the native Malays, the story claims that many of these sailors ran away, assuming the Malays to be cannibals, with their erratic actions being deemed as "mad sailors" by other Europeans the Malays encountered.